cvanort/App-Recommendation-DQ/README.md

-# App Recommendation (python) - Dataquest Fundamentals
+# App Recommendation - Dataquest Python Fundamentals

 In this project, I recommend the type of app that a company should develop based on the popularity of different types of apps on the App Store and on Google Play.
 A more detailed description is included in the jupyter notebook.</br></br>